Guide for Teachers of the Visually Impaired

 The way a student learns, and the accommodations needed, vary from student to student.
 Tools such as a Functional Vision Assessment and a Learning or Reading Media Assessment can help in determining the optimal mode of delivery for textbooks and other curricular materials, possible accommodations, and assistive technology.

-The following assessments should be conducted by a qualified professional such as a Teacher of the Visually Impaired (TVI).
+The following assessments should be conducted by a qualified professional such as a TVI.
 The http://osb.k12.ok.us/, provides outreach services including conducting assessments and a limited number of site visits for consultation.,

 Examples of Assessment Tools

 - The https://www.nfbnrma.org/admin/users/about.php, is a research-based tool developed by the http://www.pdrib.com/, to determine the most appropriate reading medium/media for students who are blind/visually impaired considering current and future needs.